Plain language

 title = {DNA storage codes with larger codebooks},

-author = {Numaro Autoresearch Team},
+author = {Numaro AI Autoresearch Team},

 institution = {Numaro},